Landscape Design

 1. Adjusting Frequency and Duration by Week

-As your lawn matures, gradually adjust your schedule over the next few weeks.
-Here’s a breakdown of what that looks like:
+As your lawn matures, gradually adjust your schedule over the next few weeks:

 During this stage, you’re aiming for deeper soil saturation.
-Watering less frequently but for more extended periods helps roots grow stronger and reach deeper into the soil.
+Watering less frequently but for longer periods helps roots grow stronger and reach deeper into the soil.

 2. Don’t Forget to Factor in Rainfall